chadgeary/cloudblock/azure/README.md

 ssh-keygen
 ```

-Install the Azure cli and authenticate
+Install the Azure cli and authenticate.
+An [azure account](https://azure.microsoft.com/en-us/free/) is required to continue.
 ```
 #############################
 ##          Azure          ##